vivo-community/vivo-data-distribution-api/site_builder/src/site/markdown/index.md

 * [The project on GitHub](https://github.com/cul-it/vivo-data-distribution-api)

 ## Credits
-The Data Distribution API for VIVO is created by the staff of the Cornell University Libraries, as part of the [Scholars@Cornell](http://scholars.cornell.edu) project.
+The Data Distribution API for VIVO was created by the staff of the Cornell University Libraries, as part of the [Scholars@Cornell](http://scholars.cornell.edu) project.